Listening into Life

-In the hustle and bustle of our world we are often speaking and debating, doing and producing, and there are few places inviting us to “listening” as a primary posture toward life through which all else flows.
+In the hustle and bustle of our world we are often speaking and debating, doing and producing.
+There are few places inviting us to “listening” as a primary posture through which all life flows.

-Committed to contemplation, we practice deep and generous listening so that we may awaken to the fullness of life.
-We seek the wisdom, connection and newness of life that come from the pregnant pause of listening and we desire to grow our capacity to listen well into life so that we may live in harmony with its source.
+Committed to contemplation, we practice deep and generous listening awakening the fullness of life.
+We seek the wisdom, connection and newness of life that come from the “pregnant pause” of listening.
+We desire to grow our capacity to listen well into life so we may live in harmony with its source.

 The life spaces where we listen

 Into the space between words, into long pauses, and into silence.

 To the lived stories and sacred teachings passed down for generations, offering the kind of wisdom that is born out of desert places and has endured the test of time.

 To the sensations within our own bodies, the chatter of our minds, the longings of our hearts, the stirrings of our inner being, and the inner voice that knows us better than we know ourselves.

 We listen with heart, curiosity, and wonder as the other is invited to speak out of a silent reflection on their life, from the stirrings of their heart, and the nudges of the spirit that move within and among us.

 We listen to the natural world

 Noticing and tending to its beauty, its ways, its wisdom, and its complex symphony, which show us the abundance of life that flourishes.
 We appreciate its organic presence, care, and support for all life.